QED0711/spiccato/README.md

 #### addCustomMethods

-The `addCustomMethods` method allows you to add functionality and flexability to your state manager.
+The `addCustomMethods` method allows you to add functionality and flexibility to your state manager.
 Where `getters` and `setters` have specific and well defined purposes for accessing and modifying state, methods are less strictly defined.
 In essence, whenever you want to have simple and direct access to your state and all its built in functionality (setters/getters) within a function call, methods may provide a good option.

 Some common uses for custom methods are:
 - Making a network request and then using the response as an input for a setter.